boundarydevices/linux/Documentation/userspace-api/media/v4l/pixfmt-yuv-planar.rst

 If the vertical resolution is an odd number of macroblocks, the last row of macroblocks is stored in linear order.
 The layouts of the luma and chroma planes are identical.

+``V4L2_PIX_FMT_NV12M_8L128`` is similar to ``V4L2_PIX_FMT_NV12M`` but stores pixels in 2D 8x128 tiles, and stores tiles linearly in memory.
+The image height must be aligned to a multiple of 128.
+The layouts of the luma and chroma planes are identical.

+``V4L2_PIX_FMT_NV12M_10BE_8L128`` is similar to ``V4L2_PIX_FMT_NV12M`` but stores 10 bits pixels in 2D 8x128 tiles, and stores tiles linearly in memory. the data is arranged in big endian order.
+The image height must be aligned to a multiple of 128.
+The layouts of the luma and chroma planes are identical.
+Note the tile size is 8bytes multiplied by 128 bytes, it means that the low bits and high bits of one pixel may be in different tiles.
+The 10 bit pixels are packed, so 5 bytes contain 4 10-bit pixels layout like this (for luma): byte 0: Y0(bits 9-2)
+byte 1: Y0(bits 1-0) Y1(bits 9-4)
+byte 2: Y1(bits 3-0) Y2(bits 9-6)
+byte 3: Y2(bits 5-0) Y3(bits 9-8)
+byte 4: Y3(bits 7-0)

 .. _nv12mt: